Benji68hskvd/WEZD-Windows-EZ-Deployer/README.md

 ## Usage

-Launch the MultiInstaller.exe in the zip file, select the program that you want install, select the windows activation or office that you wanted and hit "Apply" !
+- Check the program that you want to install
+- Choose if you want to activate windows, office or both
+- Check "Use Current Directory" if you want use the current directory of the program
+- Or if it's not check he just use the Downloads folder of the current User
+- Finally click on "Apply" to install and activate windows or office

 ## Nuget Package that i use